Guitar Strap Durability Guide: Materials, Common Failures & Maintenance Tips

 • ✔ Metal hardware instead of plastic

-• ✔ Compatible with strap locks
+• ✔ Optional custom hole sizing for strap locks

 • ✔ Proper hole size for your setup